fstromback/mymake/README.md

   is not an option that is specified on the command line is appended to this variable.
 The special value `*` can be used to indicate that all files with an extension in the `ext` variable should be compiled.
 This is usually what you want when you are compiling a library of some kind.
-- `output`: string specifying the name of the ouput file.
+- `output`: string specifying the name of the output file.
 If not specified, the name of the first input file is used instead.
 - `include`: array of paths that should be added to the include path of the compilation.
 - `includeCl`: flag to prepend all elements in `include`.